pjmartinez/TFM_UM-eqtls/README.md

 All these ﬁles need to have a speciﬁc format.
 The columns of all three ﬁles must have matching order, corresponding in each column to a sample and with one gene/SNP/covariate in each row.

 In the case of the genotype ﬁle, if a linear model is used, as in this study, the values must be numerical in this data set.
-For that reason, `extract.gt` function from the R package `vcfR v1.12` was used to read and extract genotypes from our VCF ﬁltered ﬁle in numeric format.
+For that reason, `extract.gt` function from the R package `vcfR v1.12` was used to read and extract genotypes from our [VCF](https://bk-genomica.cebas.csic.es:5001/sharing/5QMwx9dUa) ﬁltered ﬁle in numeric format.
+In addition,  homozyogus SNPs and SNPs with high number of missing genotypes were removed in each case.

 The p-value threshold for *cis*-eQTLs (`pvOutputThreshold.cis`) in this study was 1e-8 and the maximum distance at which gene-SNP pair is considered local (`cisDist`) was 1000.
 In our study, covariates were not considered.
+The location of each gene was obtained from the annotation file described in the RNA part, you can get the file [here](https://bk-genomica.cebas.csic.es:5001/sharing/A2eYbbxbo).
+As reminder, you can get more information about the structural annotation (VCost.v3) can be found [here](https://urgi.versailles.inra.fr/Species/Vitis/Annotations)
-The location of each gene was obtained from the gff3 ﬁle: Vitis_vinifera_gene_annotation_on_V2_20.gff3 available at https://urgi.versailles.inra.fr/Species/Vitis/Annotations.
-The location of each SNP was obtained from the VCF ﬁle obtained in the previous section.
+The location of each SNP was obtained from the [VCF](https://bk-genomica.cebas.csic.es:5001/sharing/5QMwx9dUa) ﬁle obtained in the previous section.

 To find *cis*-eQTL associations with down and up regulated genes (in red and white cultivars and in general (without consider colour  of cultivarsphenotype)), Matrix eQTL must be run several times as follow
 1. To detect cis eQTLs in down regulated genes in white cultivars (high expression in EV)